PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

     Make sure NameNode and DataNode directories are different to avoid any locking error.

-*   Java 7
+*   Java 6+

-    If you are asked to provide your Java installation path, please type in the *JAVA_HOME* path of a Java 7 installation in your system.
+    If you are asked to provide your Java installation path, please type in the *JAVA_HOME* path of a Java 6+ installation in your system.
-    PredictionIO contains Hadoop job JARs that are compiled against Java 7, and your Hadoop must also be running Java 7 to guarantee compatibility.

 Now you can run these commands: